XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BNS/README.md

   1. The spacetime fields need to settle to a more accurate estimate before resolving the matter consistently
   2. The fluid velocity potential field `phi` needs to initialize to the binary configuration

-The output file from this stage, `converged_BNS_TOTAL_FIXED_OMEGA.`, can readily be discarded once a solution from a later stage is obtained.
+The output file from this stage, `BNS_TOTAL_FIXED_OMEGA.`, can readily be discarded once a solution from a later stage is obtained.

 ## Hydrostatic Equilibrium